Before contacting us, make sure one of your questions isn't first answered here.

 Q: What is included in the price?
 What's not included?

-A: Price includes flights, food, guiding, catering, ropes, rescue equipment and accommodation during the trip.
+A: Price vary based on the trip.
+A flagship basecamp includes flights, food, guiding, catering, ropes, rescue equipment and accommodation during the trip.
 It does not include accommodation before and after the trip, travel costs to the staging location, personal gear (see logistics), sleeping gear, personal insurance or alcohol.

 Q: What time will we be back at the cars at the end of the trip?

 A: We'll aim to be back at the cars by early afternoon but weather delays can affect that.
-Try to give yourself a buffer before booking flights, work or other adventures.
+Try to give yourself a buffer before booking flights, work or other adventures after your trip.

 q: Do you offer shorter trips?